SAM.gov Entity Validation Update

-- You need to get a Unique Entity ID (SAM) at SAM.gov by April 4, 2022.
+- You need to get a Unique Entity ID (SAM) at SAM.gov.
 You can request a Unique Entity ID in SAM.gov now.

 - Only basic information about the entity is required to obtain a UEI.
 No SAM.gov registration is required.

 - Beginning April 4, 2022, you will need to use the Unique Entity ID for reporting.

 - All users will be assigned a Unique Entity ID as part of the SAM.gov registration process.
 A DUNS Number will not be necessary.

 - What is the role of the System for Award Management (SAM) in ASAP and JustGrants?

 - What are my yearly SAM renewal requirements for my entity registration, and how do I keep my registration active?

 - Who should I contact for help with SAM?